jwelsch/TextTabulator/src/TextTabulator.Adapters.Json/README.md

 **Methods**

-> `string Apply(string propertyName)`
+> `string Apply(string name)`

-Applies the transform to the property name.
+Applies the transform to the name.

 Parameters
-- `string propertyName`: Property name upon which to apply the tranform.
+- `string name`: Name upon which to apply the tranform.

 Return
 - `string`: The transformed name.

-### `PascalJsonPropertyNameTransform`
+### `PascalNameTransform`

-A JSON property name transform that, when given Pascal case names, can capitalize the first letter of words and insert separators.
+A name transform that, when given Pascal case names, can capitalize the first letter of words and insert separators.

 **Constructors**

-`public CamelJsonPropertyNameTransform(bool capitalizeFirstLetterOfFirstWord = true, bool capitalizeFirstLetterOfSubsequentWords = true, char? separator = ' ')`
+`public CamelNameTransform(bool capitalizeFirstLetterOfFirstWord = true, bool capitalizeFirstLetterOfSubsequentWords = true, char? separator = ' ')`

 Parameters
 - `bool capitalizeFirstLetterOfFirstWord`: True to capitalize the first letter of the first word, false otherwise.